RomanLivik/amoled-black-nautilus/README.md

 > This theme only for pannels, background, e.t.c.
 It doesn't choose a color of folders

+## Attention
+* This theme changes all GTK-base apps on your PC
+* You won't find theme which change only nautilus so deeply
+* Please make backup of your GTK config

 ## Screenshots

 <img width="1918" height="1078" alt="изображение" src="https://github.com/user-attachments/assets/4f3cb92d-aba3-4a3a-a61e-24d294c86eea" />